1 Corinthians 14:34 – ‘Women should be silent in the churches’

 A number of writers think that what Paul is forbidding is ‘chatter’.
 So C. and R. Kroeger, among others.
 But the lexicographal evidence for this is weak.

-As Campa and Rosner say, Paul’s readers, just like modern readers, would have assumed that when Paul said that women should not not speak in church he meant precisely that, unless some qualification or restriction was clearly implied or stated.
+As Ciampa and Rosner say, Paul’s readers, just like modern readers, would have assumed that when Paul said that women should not not speak in church he meant precisely that, unless some qualification or restriction was clearly implied or stated.
 For those writers, the clearest statement of such a restriction comes in v35.
 The meaning would be, then, that if the women/wives desire to learn, they should not ask other people’s husbands in public (culturally, that would have been regarded as scandalous), but ask their own husbands at home.

 9. Still others think that Paul’s argument is to do with ‘order’ in worship.
 Thiselton (Puzzling Passages in Paul) summarises this interpretation: